On the stability and convergence of a class of consensus systems with a nonlinear input: Consensus under Feedback

 and hypothesis (ii) is assured with $\beta = \frac{1+c}{1-c}|y^*|$.

-Finally, we state a global result on asymptotic or exponential stability.
+Finally, we state a result on global asymptotic or exponential stability.
 In spirit, the following two results are closely related to \cite[Theorem 1]{lu2007synchronization}.
 Note that we obtain a global result and are only concerned with fixed points, not general attractors.
-Also no assumption on the invertibility of the Jacobian is required.
+Also no assumption on the existence or invertibility of the Jacobian is required.
+In this sense the result is more general than those in \cite{lu2007synchronization}.
+Also strong ergodicity does not imply uniform asymptotic stability of the $z$-subsystem in the cascade \eqref{eq:cascade}, therefore the results in \cite{loria2002stability,loria2003uniform,nevsic2004uniform,lee2006uniform} are not applicable to the systems considered in the following theorem.

-\begin{theorem}{} Let $\{ P(k) \}_{k\in\N} \subset \R^{n \times n}$ be a strongly ergodic sequence of row stochastic matrices and and suppose that $G$ satisfies all conditions of Lemma \ref{lem:boundedsols}.
-If $y^\ast$ is a globally asymptotically stable fixed point of \eqref{eq:fw-tvsys0_1dim} then, $y^* e$ is a globally asymptotically stable fixed point for system \eqref{eq:fw-tvsys0}. \end{theorem}
+\begin{thm}{} Let $\{ P(k) \}_{k\in\N} \subset \R^{n \times n}$ be a strongly ergodic sequence of row stochastic matrices and and suppose that $G$ satisfies all conditions of Lemma \ref{lem:boundedsols}.
+If $y^\ast$ is a globally asymptotically stable fixed point of \eqref{eq:fw-tvsys0_1dim} then, $y^* e$ is a globally asymptotically stable fixed point for system \eqref{eq:fw-tvsys0}. \end{thm}